 Accelerator Cohort Program Overview

-The Accelerator Cohort Program is based upon business development best practices and nearly four decades of work by the College of DuPage Center for Entrepreneurship.
-Move from being an operator of your business to being the CEO—take your business to the next leve.
+Move from operator of your business to being the CEO—take your business to the next level.

 - In operation for at least two years